xalelax/blog/_drafts/path_integral_fun.md

 Notice that all of the factors appearing in the equation above are quite trivial to calculate, as in them $$\hat{S}$$ acts only on states where the particle is for sure at a specific point.
+This should not be surprising, as it is essentially a manifestation of the [chain rule](https://en.wikipedia.org/wiki/Chain_rule_(probability)) for independent events.
 Therefore we have

 $$
 \langle x_i | \hat{S}(a) | x_{i-1} \rangle = \mathrm{U}_{ x_{i-1} - a}^{ x_{i-1} + a}(x_i)